ThatStella7922/battery-webhook/docs/using-battery-webhook/setting-up-automations.md

 <figure><img src="../.gitbook/assets/image (19).png" alt="" width="375"><figcaption></figcaption></figure>

-At this point, plug in/unplug/let your device hit 100% and Battery Webhook will automatically send the batteyr info according to your configuration.
+At this point, plug in/unplug/let your device hit 100% and Battery Webhook will automatically send the battery info according to your configuration.
 If there's a configuration error, the Shortcuts app will let you know so you that can fix it in Battery Webhook.